 To understand the concept of the asset-light business model, you have to forget the traditional business models first.

 Suppose a person wants to start a business and needs land to build an office for it.
 Instead of paying a hefty amount of money to purchase the land, the business owner makes an agreement with the landowner, sharing a certain percentage of profit.
 This is it.

 The asset-light business model is also known as the capital-light business model, as it doesn’t require a lot of money to put a venture into action.

 Be it the manpower, the infrastructure, R&D or even the network; instead of spending tons of money to “own” all, you pay a certain amount of capital to get things done and share the profit.

-Let’s take the example of Uber.
-Uber has offered a platform that brings a cab driver and a passenger together, and takes the cut from the revenue generated from the ride.
-Uber owns the platform, but it doesn’t own the cabs or the drivers.
-Shared economy has become the latest trend and it is expected to be on a rise for next many years.
+Uber is probably the most common example of a business running on an asset-light model.
+It offers a platform that brings a cab driver and a passenger together and takes a percentage from the revenue generated from rides.
+The company owns the platform, but it neither owns the cabs nor the drivers.

 Formerly known as Spinlister, this interesting venture is exclusively meant for people who want to rent a bicycle.

 Lyft is not a taxi booking service like Uber.
 Rather, it’s a ride-sharing service.
 The service providers are not drivers, but regular people who just happen to have the same destination as that of the seeker.
 Or maybe the seeker’s destination is on the way of the car owners.

 Yes, Lyft is a marketplace, and no, they don’t charge you anything.
 They do accept “donations” and that keeps Zimride, the parent company, up and running.